Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 Ingólfsskáli

-Ingólfsskáli longhouse was hit hard by the earthquake and suffered great structural damages.
 You can see some of the damages in the earthquake in this Mbl. article.
 "Our life's work is ruined", Svava Gunnarsdóttir, farmer, says in the article.

-Svava Gunnarsdóttir and Björn Kristjánsson built the longhouse, Ingólfsskáli, themselves, which is not a small task and very expensive to build.
-When you visit Ingólfsskáli you will see how huge it is on the inside - I thought to myself that my hometown, Reykjavík city, should have built such a longhouse in honour of the founder of Reykjavík.
+When you visit Ingólfsskáli you will see how huge it is on the inside - I thought to myself when I saw how well-made it is, that my hometown, Reykjavík city, should have built such a longhouse in honour of the first settler in Reykjavík.

 Kudos to the farmers by Mt.
 Ingólfsfjall for taking on such a huge private enterprise!